 Like most all-in-one record players the Crosley Nomad will play at 33, 45 and 78 RPM, so you can start enjoying those old 78’s you haven’t heard since way back when…

 If you’re going to play 45 RPM records you’ll need to use the 45 adapter that comes with the turntable.

 Generally with self-contained record players, the bigger the better because it means more power.

 The Crosley Nomad is not the biggest record player available but its size is more than decent and it has plenty of power to do the job.
 The Nomad is by no means flimsy.

 The dimensions are; 13 x 17 x 4 inches and it weighs approximately 10.5 pounds making it a sturdy unit with reduced vibration.

-The Crosley Nomad is a belt driven unit, like most all-in-one record player.
-Being belt driven there is generally less vibration since the belt acts as a shock absorber protecting the platter from resonance coming from the motor.
+The Crosley Nomad is a belt-driven unit like most all-in-one record players.
+Being belt-driven there is generally less vibration since the belt acts as a shock absorber protecting the platter from resonance coming from the motor.